nicolasbelz/ffufapp/README.md

 Note:
 More advanced students can use the `SecLists` to work on more complicated vulnerabilites and learn about different types of lists used during security assessments.
 List types include usernames, passwords, URLs, sensitive data patterns, fuzzing payloads, web shells, etc.
 Each of testing techinque mentioned in this lab has a correct working command.
 To analyse larger outputs you can use the `wordlist.txt` list that contains much more data but it will also extend the testing process time.

+In this lab we have fully working wordlists to run ffuf attacks. for each testing technique we have different wordlists:

+list.txt - wordlist containing all endpoints of the vulnerable webapp (directories, subdirectories, pages)

+parameters.txt - wordlist containing potential parameters

+ids.txt - wordlist containing numbers from 1 to 1000, that could be used as ID values

+cookie_values.txt - wordlist containing diffferent cookie values

+tokens.txt - wordlist containing token values for custom HTTP header-based authentication mechanisms

+custom_header.txt - wordlist containing values for a custom header

+request.txt - file containing a HTTP request

+wrong_request.txt - file containing a HTTP requests with a wrong key value to test

+wrong_requestv2.txt - file containing a HTTP requests with a wrong custom header

+wordlist.txt - wordlist containing a lot of different data for more advanced testing

+It's not recommended to modify the wordlists.
+They are created specifically to test this Vulnerable Web App.

+TODO TODO
+You can modify the `wordlist.txt` for a more indyvidualised testing purposes.

 ---